songpr/data-cache/README.md

 *  `refreshAt` refresh at specific time every x days.
 Specific as object in format {days,at} e.g. {days:2,at: "10:00:00"}, time of the day to refresh the data days:x -- refresh every x days at:"HH:mm:ss" -- refresh at

+* `passRecentKeysOnRefresh` pass recent keys (Array) - that not expired - to fetch function when refresh default = false.
+                    This is useful when do you want to refresh the recently keys.

 * `resetOnRefresh` true then reset cache on every refresh only the first item of each refresh successfully retrieved, so only the new fetch data is cached.
    Default is true